 Construction of the massive three storied Keep, the central stronghold of the castle, was begun c.1176 on the site of an earlier wooden fortress.
 This massive twenty-sided tower, which is cruciform in shape, was protected by a ditch, curtain wall and moat.

 This magnificent site experienced a renaissance in 2000 when it opened to the public after an extensive period of excavation and restoration.
 Access to the keep is by guided tour only for safety reasons.
 Visitors also have access to the grounds of the castle where interpretation panels allow for self-guiding.
+Please note: Some of the stairs in the keep are very steep and narrow.

 Sorry, no records were found.
 Please adjust your search criteria and try again.